3. Data Collection

 3.3.
 How-To: Record Extrinsic Chessboard Calibrations

 Extrinsic chessboard calibration trials are used to determine the position and orientation of every camera in your camera system relative to your desired global coordinate system.
+As with lens calibration trials, users with wand calibration-capable systems (e.g. Qualisys Miqus, Vicon Vue or FLIR Blackfly S systems) are not required to complete chessboard calibration.
 A minimum of one chessboard calibration trial should be collected every time you set up your camera system, but collecting multiple is recommended.
 A new calibration is required any time a camera is moved, so having multiple calibration trials collected throughout a long data collection session can help prevent data loss due to accidental or unnoticed camera movements.

 Chessboard calibrations must be performed at the resolution that will be used to record your movement data.
 If you will be using more than one resolution during your data collection, you must record chessboard calibration trials at each resolution.